 The Blue Lotus Temple is constructed of many people all working together.
 Click the tabs below to learn more about Bhante Sujatha, other resident monks, a resident nun (Bhikkhuni), and find a list of some of the people that donate their personal time to keep the temple running.

-Born in Kandy, Sri Lanka (the country’s second largest city) in 1967, Sujatha was the youngest of two children.
-As a child, he knew he wanted to become a Buddhist monk at a very early age.
+Born in 1967, in Kandy, Sri Lanka (the country’s second largest city), Sujatha was the younger of two children.
+Even as a child, he knew he wanted to become a Buddhist.
 Initially, his parents (who were both Buddhists) were not entirely thrilled about the idea for their young son.
-However, Sujatha persevered and eventually persuaded them this was his true desire, and when he turned 11, his parents finally granted him permission to enter the monastery.
+However, Sujatha persevered and eventually persuaded them this was his true desire.
+When he turned 11, his parents finally granted him permission to enter the monastery.

 Soon afterwards, Bhante Sujatha entered the Subodharama International Monk Training Center in Kandy.
 This temple is a part of the Theravada tradition of Buddhism.
 Theravada is regarded among its practitioners as the lineage closest to the original form of Buddhism.
 It was brought to Sri Lanka (formerly Ceylon) in 250 BCE, and is now widespread through many other Southeast Asian countries including India, Thailand, Burma, Laos, and Kampuchea (Cambodia).
 As a novice monk, Sujatha trained under the school’s ordination teacher, the Venerable Dhammawasa Thero.

-Compared to their American counterparts, life for a young boy in a Buddhist monastery is quite rigidly structured.
-At Subodharama, the young monks were expected to rise at 4 a.m. and make tea for all the other members of the temple before beginning their chanting and meditation practice at 5 a.m.
-Only two meals a day were served at the temple: breakfast and a large lunch.
+Compared to that of their American counterparts, the life of a young boy in a Buddhist monastery is quite rigidly structured.
+At Subodharama, young monks were expected to rise at 4 a.m. and make tea for all the other members of the temple before beginning their chanting and meditation practice at 5 a.m.
+Only two meals a day were served at the temple – breakfast and a large lunch.
 After breakfast, the boys studied the Buddhist scriptures, followed by more chanting and study time.
 At 11 a.m., they showered and laundered their robes.
 Lunch was followed by five hours of study in the classroom, and at 5 p.m. it was time for a second round of temple cleaning.
 This was followed by more meditation and chanting, and then another round of study time.
 Bed-time for the young monks came at 9:30 or 10 p.m.

 In addition to their study and meditation, the young monks were also expected to go into town and do alms collections.
-For this, they would carry bowls into which the townspeople donated food for the temple.
+They would carry bowls into which the townspeople donated food for the temple.

 Bhante Sujatha says the most important thing he learned at the monastery was “how to get along successfully with other people anywhere in the world.”
 As a result of the rigorous training he completed in the monastery, he believes it is “much easier to handle other people (and their various issues and personalities) when you’ve learned how to handle your own.”

-After obtaining his permanent residency in the US five years later, Bhante Sujatha decided it was time to do something different.
-Although he enjoyed spending time with the Sri Lankan community in the US, he wanted to do something to help his fellow Americans, who always seemed “vaguely dissatisfied despite their many possessions and high standard of living” and to be “constantly striving after the next best thing.”
+Five years later, after obtaining his permanent residency in the US, Bhante Sujatha decided it was time to do something different.
+Although he enjoyed spending time with the Sri Lankan community in the US, he wanted to do something to help his fellow Americans, who always seemed “vaguely dissatisfied despite their many possessions and high standard of living” and seemed to be “constantly striving after the next best thing.”

-After enrolling as a student at McHenry County College (MCC), where Sujatha is currently pursuing a degree in psychology, he was approached by Rev. Dan Larsen of the Unitarian Church in Woodstock to start a meditation class.
-Sujatha agreed, and in January of 2003 he began teaching meditation classes both at MCC and at the church in Woodstock, and thus the Blue Lotus Temple was born.
+After enrolling as a student at McHenry County College (MCC), where he pursued a degree in psychology, he was approached by Rev. Dan Larsen of the Unitarian Church in Woodstock to start a meditation class.
+Sujatha agreed, and in January of 2003 he began teaching meditation classes both at MCC and at the church in Woodstock.
+Thus, the Blue Lotus Temple was born.

 Bhante Sujatha believes his job here in McHenry County is not only teaching meditation, but also “teaching people how to be happy.”
-He says his primary goal is to help people apply the teachings of Buddhism into their everyday lives.
+HIs primary goal is to help people apply the teachings of Buddhism to their everyday lives.
 According to Bhante, “the core essence of all the Buddhist teachings is the same; but how things are done, and the ways people are guided, is different.”
 To illustrate this with an analogy, he explains, “We can get into the ocean in different ways, or from different places, but it’s still the same ocean.”